pfraces-games/invaders/README.md

 ### Next release

-- [ ] Replace entity styles with sprites
-- [ ] Add invader explosion sprite
-- [ ] Improve movement by using keydown and keyup events
+- [ ] Move components to its own folder
 - [ ] Check collisions after each animation
   - Bound colliders to animations
+- [ ] Improve movement by using keydown and keyup events
+- [ ] Replace entity styles with sprites

 ### Backlog